Your 2.2L Chevy S10 (GMC Sonoma) comes with 4 spark plugs. And sooner or later you'll need to replace them.

 For the most part, all platinum or iridium tipped spark plugs last 100,000 miles under normal driving conditions.
 This means that the engine in your 2.2L Chevy S10 or GMC Sonoma isn't burning oil.

 If your pickup's 2.2L engine is burning oil, you're not going to see those spark plugs last those 100,000 miles.
 Other than that you could get the advertised mileage out of the platinum or iridium tipped spark plugs.

 Important Tips And Suggestions

-TIP 1: Replace the spark plugs with a cold engine .
-Removing the spark plugs with a hot engine increases the risk of stripping the threads in the spark plug holes by removing the spark plugs from a hot engine.
+TIP 1: Replace the spark plugs with a cold engine.
+This is a very important suggestion since you run the risk of stripping the threads of the spark plug holes by removing the spark plugs from a hot engine.

-What you can do, to cool down the engine completely (if it has been running) is by placing a box fan (or any type of house fan) on top of the engine.
-This will cool the engine down in around 15 to 30 minutes.
+The fastest and easiest way to cool down the engine completely (if it has been running) is by placing a box fan or any other type of house fan on top of your Chevy S10's engine.
+The fan will cool the engine in around 15 to 30 minutes.
 Once the engine is cooled down, you can safely remove the spark plugs.

-You can find a complete list of 4.7L Dodge tutorials in this index:
+You can find a complete list of 2.2L Chevy S10 (GMC Sonoma) tutorials in this index:

 Here's a small sample of the tutorials you'll find in the index: